-On the latest episode of the Broken Record podcast with Rick Rubin, Rick reminisces with Iggy Pop about his early days, recording Fun House with The Stooges in Los Angeles, the first time he saw the ocean, and more, intermixed with a discussion about his newest album, Every Loser.
+On the latest Broken Record podcast with Rick Rubin, Rick reminisces with Iggy Pop over two episodes about his early days, recording Fun House with The Stooges in Los Angeles, the first time he saw the ocean, and more, intermixed with a discussion about his newest album, Every Loser.

 As lead singer of The Stooges, Iggy Pop was known for his wild contortions and animalistic stage presence.
 At 75 years old, Iggy just released his newest album, Every Loser, and this week, he shares some incredible stories with Rick Rubin about his tumultuous career over two consecutive episodes.